 Instructions

-• PREP: Preheat the oven to 400 degrees F. Generously grease a dark-colored rimmed sheet pan with cooking spray and set aside.
-Add flour to a small bowl and set aside.
+• Preheat oven to 400ยฐF.
+Generously grease a dark-colored rimmed sheet pan with cooking spray and set aside.
+Add the flour to a small bowl and set aside.

 Video